tristanhuyanhngo/tristanhuyanhngo/README.md

 - 👋 Hi, I’m Huy Anh (Tristan)
-- 👀 I’m interested in Web Development and Big Data
+- 👀 I’m interested in Web Development.
+I want to be a Full-Stack Developer.
-- 🌱 I’m currently learning Python, Django and Hadoop
+- 🌱 I’m currently learning JavaScript, NodeJS, ExpressJS & ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: tristanhuyanhngo@gmail.com